-Let us now consider the brushes at 90° with the stator field axis as shown in Fig. 6.28(b).
-The directions of induced emf in the rotor conductors will be the same as in the previous case and are shown in the figure outside the conductors.
+Let us now consider the brushes at 90° with the stator field axis as shown in Fig. 6.39(b).
+The directions of induced emf in the rotor conductors will be the same

 The resultant voltage across the brushes is now zero, and therefore no current will flow through the rotor conductors.
 Hence, no torque will be developed and the rotor will not rotate.
-This position of the brushes, i.e. when at 90° with the stator field axis is called neutral or soft neutral position.
-It is seen, therefore, that with the brushes in hard neutral or soft neutral positions, no torque is developed on the rotor.
+This position of the brushes, i.e., when at 90° with the stator field axis is called neutral or soft neutral position.

+With the brushes in hard neutral and soft neutral positions, no torque is developed on the rotor.